About & FAQ

 In 2019, a Canadian government team looked into the barriers preventing Canadians from filing for themselves and published their findings online.
 The major conclusion was that many Canadians lack confidence in their ability to file a return without making a mistake.

-Doing taxes should be simple and straightforward, so TaxGPT tries to embody that.
+Doing taxes should be simple and straightforward, so TaxGPT tries to make it easier to learn about taxes.

 Is TaxGPT a dangerous experiment?
 What about the risk of wrong answers?